alexgajda/eReserve/README.md

 # eReserve
-/*  Android app idea that finds the most suitable
+Android app idea that finds the most suitable:
-*   restaurant, caffeteria, doctor, engineer, theater permormance,
-*   cinema movie in your area, with the best prices out there!
+*   restaurant, caffeteria, doctor, engineer, theater permormance, cinema movie, (and much more) in your area, with the best prices out there!
 *   It's like the yelp app but there is always a reserve option!

-*
-*   Not finished, made for fun :)
+**   Not finished, made for fun :)
-*/